LSU 2 Semester Clinical Training Program for PAVE/ECFVG Candidates

 - Develop skills in client communication in the U.S.

-The 2 semester (approximately 1 year/12 blocks) LSU Clinical Training Program will entail the following:
+The 2 semester (approximately 1 year/24 half-blocks) LSU Clinical Training Program will entail the following:

-1 block of vacation and 1 block of an externship is required.
-Up to 2 blocks (approx. 8 weeks) may be taken as externships.
+2 half-blocks of vacation and 2 half-blocks of an externship is required.
+Up to 4 half-blocks (approx. 8 weeks) may be taken as externships.
 During the externship, enrolled trainees may gain further professional experience in veterinary practices and establishments.
 Externship locations must be preapproved and they must be in the U.S.

 Instruction in additional disciplines such as Oncology, Cardiology, Dermatology, Theriogenology, Exotics, Emergency Medicine, Ophthalmology, Ambulatory Practice, Production Medicine, Externships and others may be covered during the Elective rotations.
-A full listing of elective offerings may be obtained from the Office of Student & Academic Affairs.
+A full listing of elective offerings may be obtained from the Office of Veterinary Education & Student Affairs.

 Criteria for Acceptance

 Candidates must be fluent in both written and spoken English, have graduated from an AVMA recognized school of veterinary medicine within the last 10 years and have received a passing score on the PAVE Qualifying Exam or completed Step 3 of the ECFVG program.
 Applicants will be accepted based on merit.

 Materials to Submit Prior to the Application Deadline